open-watcom/open-watcom-v2/bld/wgml/test/testsrc/readme.txt

     C. Include Files

-Unless otherwise noted, all four test devices use the include file.

-DEV01.INC -- The PAUSE blocks
-DEV02.INC -- The DEVICEFONT and DEFAULTFONT blocks for TEST01, TEST02, PSTEST
-DEV03.INC -- The FONTPAUSE blocks
-DEV04.INC -- The BOX block for TEST01, TEST02, PSTEST
-DEV05.INC -- The USCORE block
-DEV06.INC -- The PAGESTART and PAGEOFFSET blocks for TEST01, TEST02, PSTEST
-DEV07.INC -- INTRANS and OUTRANS blocks
+For the device files:

+DEV01.INC   -- The PAUSE blocks for all five test devices DEV02.INC   -- The DEVICEFONT and DEFAULTFONT blocks for TEST01, TEST02, PSTEST DEV02PS.INC -- The DEVICEFONT and DEFAULTFONT blocks for PSSPEC and XPSSPEC DEV03.INC   -- The FONTPAUSE blocks for all five test devices DEV04.INC   -- The BOX block for TEST01, TEST02, PSTEST DEV04PS.INC -- The BOX block for PSSPEC and XPSSPEC DEV05.INC   -- The USCORE block for all five test devices DEV06.INC   -- The PAGESTART and PAGEOFFSET blocks for TEST01, TEST02, PSTEST DEV06PS.INC -- The PAGESTART and PAGEOFFSET blocks for PSSPEC and XPSSPEC DEV07.INC   -- INTRANS and OUTRANS blocks for TEST01, TEST02, PSTEST DEV07PS.INC -- INTRANS and OUTRANS blocks for PSSPEC and XPSSPEC INTRAN.TBL  -- A file included by every device in the repository and every device
+               provided with the wgml 3.3 update

+DEV07PS.INC includes DEV07.INC
+DEV07.INC includes INTRAN.TBL

+For the driver files:

 DRV01.INC -- The INIT and DOCUMENT DEFINE blocks DRV02.INC -- The remaining DRIVER blocks
 DRV03.INC -- The PAGEADDRESS block for TEST01, TEST02, PSTEST
 DRV04.INC -- ABSOLUTEADDRESS, HLINE, VLINE, and DBOX for all but TEST01

-No include files are used with fonts, in part to allow individual fonts to be reconfigured as needed for testing.
+No include files are used with fonts; this allows the individual fonts to be reconfigured as needed for testing.

     D. Test Device Structure Mapping